rushidhanwant/Menu-suggestion/README.md

     6. <text>
     and many more

-    I have cases where there were mixed fractions, whole number, fractions at the start of the text.
+    I have handled cases where there were mixed fractions, whole number, fractions at the start of the text.
     Handling each and every case was very time consuming and there could be more possibilities of way ingredients can be written.